 Steam inhalation isn’t advised for children due to the risk of burns.
-In fact, one study found that most people who received burns from steam inhalation therapy were children.
+In fact, found that most people who received burns from steam inhalation therapy were children.
 However, you can have your child sit in a steamy bathroom while you run hot water in the shower for a similar effect.

 Steam inhalation systems that you can purchase online or in stores are generally safer, as the water is enclosed and can’t easily spill on your skin.